Automotive industry in Japan: 1960s to today

+Market changes

 During the 1960s, Japanese automakers launched a bevy of new kei cars in their domestic market; scooters and motorcycles remained dominant, with sales of 1.47 million in 1960 versus a mere 36,000 kei cars.
 These tiny automobiles usually featured very small engines (under 360cc, but were sometimes fitted with engines of up to 600cc for export) to keep taxes much lower than larger cars.
 The average person in Japan was now able to afford an automobile, which boosted sales dramatically and jumpstarted the auto industry toward becoming what it is today.
 The first of this new era, actually launched in 1958, was the Subaru 360.
 It was known as the "Lady Beetle", comparing its significance to the Volkswagen Beetle in Germany.
 Other significant models were the Suzuki Fronte, Daihatsu Fellow Max, Mitsubishi Minica, Mazda Carol, and the Honda N360.

 The keis were very minimalist motoring, however, much too small for most family car usage.
 The most popular economy car segment in the sixties was the 700-800 cc class, embodied by the Toyota Publica, Mitsubishi Colt 800, and the original Mazda Familia.
 By the end of the sixties, however, these (often two-stroke) cars were being replaced by full one-litre cars with four-stroke engines, a move which was spearheaded by Nissan's 1966 Sunny.
 All other manufacturers quickly followed suit, except for Toyota who equipped their Corolla with a 1.1-litre engine - the extra 100 cc were heavily touted in period advertising.
 These small family cars took a bigger and bigger share of an already expanding market.
 All vehicles sold in Japan were taxed yearly based on exterior dimensions and engine displacement.
 This was established by legislation passed in 1950 that established tax brackets on two classifications; dimension regulations and engine displacement.
 The taxes were a primary consideration as to which vehicles were selected by Japanese consumers, and guided manufacturers as to what type of vehicles the market would buy.